Online Lighting External Privacy Notice

 Identity, Contact, Financial and Transaction Data from providers of technical and payment services based inside and outside of the EU, such as Sage Pay.

-Identity and Contact Data from providers of delivery and shipping services based inside and outside the EU, such as DPD.
+Identity and Contact Data from providers of delivery and shipping services based inside and outside the EU.